Mohitvilasgiri/Data-Extraction-using-OCR-Hacknagpur/README.md

 # Extraction-using-OCR-Hacknagpur

-Data extraction from documents, images using OCR
+Data extraction from documents, images using OCR and Machine learning